jaysikkeland/papisamples/README.md

 ## Quick Install

-Install required python modules:
+Install required python modules (For python 2, use `pip` instead of `pip3`):

 ```bash
 $pip3 install requests
 $pip3 install edgegrid-python
 ```

-Clone this repository, then _create a new file called `.edgerc` in the main directory of the project_ with your own PAPI credentials (watch the video for details):
+Clone this repository (alternatively you can also just copy/save the code samples to a local directory), then _create a new file called `.edgerc` in the main directory of the project_ with your own PAPI credentials (create "New API Client for me" from the Akamai portal / Configure/Manage APIs menu).
+Watch the video above for details):

 ```plaintext
 [default]